 Linton Elementary School

-- Linton Elementary School's student population of 462 students has stayed relatively flat over five school years.
+Linton Elementary School's student population of 434 students has declined by 9% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 Linton Elementary School is ranked within the bottom 50% of all 1,768 schools in Colorado (based off of combined math and reading proficiency testing data) for the 2017-18 school year.